The Lake at Hever Castle

 Discover the beauty and serenity of the lake at your own pace in one of our rowing boats, canoes or pedalos and take in the stunning views.
 Boating is available for hire from the Edwardian boathouse on the lakeside near the Loggia.

-• Boat hire is available on weekends.
+Boat hire is currently available daily.

 • Opening times 11am – 5pm.